ParallelMaths/parallel/pages/7-11-kenken.md

 :::

 ::: problem id=4_4 marks=2
-__4.4 JMC follow-up question__ question What is the surprising answer to 239 × 4,649?
+__4.4 JMC follow-up question__ What is the surprising answer to 239 × 4,649?

 <input type="number" solution="1,111,111"/>
 :::